 You, the player, in any Warlord's episode that takes place chronologically after the main story.
 The hero(ine) is the only Warlord to maintain Rank II while controlled by the AI, which means that they also maintain their Rank II Warrior Skill, Courage.
 Put that on their unevolved Eeevee, and that's a two-stage Attack boost and a two-square Range boost on a four-square Range Pokémon with Celebrate, which allows you to move again if you KO a Pokémon.
 If you don't have any good allies, you can kiss your Game Breaker goodbye.

-Kiyomasa and Masanori's post game episodes might count.
+Kiyomasa and Masanori's episodes.
 When you play as Mitsunari, it's very easy because he has a Scizor that can destroy the competition easily.
-When you play as Kiyomasa though, you can't do that much damage to Mitsunari but can take out Masanori easily, but that means having to wait for a Pokémon with a fire move to defeat Scizor or at least have a warlord with a Pokémon that can resist bug move.
+When you play as Kiyomasa though, you can't do that much damage to Mitsunari but can take out Masanori easily, but that means having to wait for a Pokémon with a fire move to defeat Scizor or at least have a warlord with a Pokémon that can resist Bug moves.
 Made worse with Masamori as he can't do that much damage to Kiyomasa and he can't even harm Mitsunari with his Skorupi and you'll have to wait around until you get a Pokemon that can even hope to harm Scizor.
 And they say the difficulty of their chapters is one?

-Oichi's post-game episode.
-Her army starts with normal-type Pokémon.
+Oichi's episode.
+Her army starts with Normal-type Pokémon.
 Her neighbors include No's Ghost-type faction, and Ranmaru's Dragon-type faction of Disc One Nukes.

-Masamune's level is intended to be difficult for those who jump into the level and not leveling him or Magoichi up.
-He starts in Avia surrounded by warlords that will either recruit quickly or have a type advantage over flying type.
-Conquering the top portion is difficult (but necessary to avoid the Gabite warrior and other aggressive AIs) because you're dealing with Misuhide (ice), Ieyasu (steel), Nobunaga (dragon but it's mainly because of Ranmaru being a Disc One Nuke for him), No (ghost and tends to recruit Warlords very quickly), Nene (poison that can defeat Magoichi very easily), Ujiyasu (rock) and Kenshin (psychic but Aya has an ice Pokémon).
-The worse part is that Masamune can only promote in his chapter so you'll either stuck with a Rufflet that can be defeated easily or a Braivary that ends up taking two turns to attack (and can result in the failure of recruiting some warriors) unless you use other flying Pokémon that can only be at 90 link.
+Masamune's level is intended to be difficult for those who jump into the level without leveling him or Magoichi up.
+He starts in Avia surrounded by Warlords that will either recruit quickly or have a type advantage over flying type.
+Conquering the top portion is difficult (but necessary to avoid the Gabite warrior and other aggressive AIs) because you're dealing with Misuhide (Ice), Ieyasu (Steel), Nobunaga (Dragon but it's mainly because of Ranmaru being a Disc One Nuke for him), No (Ghost and tends to recruit Warlords very quickly), Nene (Poison that can defeat Magoichi very easily), Ujiyasu (Rock) and Kenshin (Psychic but Aya has an ice Pokémon).
+The worse part is that Masamune can only promote in his chapter so you'll either be stuck with a Rufflet that can be defeated easily, or a Braivary that ends up taking two turns to attack (and can result in the failure of recruiting some Warriors).

 That One Sidequest: Getting your Warlords to Rank 2 is time-consuming and there's a bit of Guide Dang It, but if you know the circumstances needed it isn't too hard for most of them... but there's exceptions.